amayra/dingleberry-os/README.rst

 they arrived at the result that microkernel systems are twice as slow as traditional system (from my hazy memory).

 The reason is that crossing the privilege barrier is expensive.
-When each service is implemented in its own process, they need to use IPC to communicate with each other.
+Since each service is implemented in its own process, they need to use IPC to communicate with each other.
 IPC needs to enter the kernel, switch address spaces, and return control to a different process.
 This is expensive because it enters slow